echeran/smile-of-murugan/webbook/chapter19.md

 or less recently, in the original as well as in English translation;
 and one would expect them to be fairly representative.
-Let me critically evaluate the one collection which is probably the most
+Let me critically evaluate the one collection which is probably the most ambitious[^critique-of-ambitious-collection].

-ambitious.
 It was published in 1963 under the name *The Plough* *and* the *Stars* (*Asia,* London), edited by K. Swaminathan, Periaswami Thooran and M. R. Perumal Mudaliar.
 It contains 26 short stories.
 However, the anthology is not a careful and truly representative